MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/ada-addendum.md

 1. DEFINITIONS.
 Capitalized terms not defined herein will have the meanings provided in the App Developer Agreement.

-    1. "Certification Requirements" means the technical, functional, content, and other policy requirements provided by Microsoft (at [https://go.microsoft.com/fwlink/?linkid=2104222](developer-policies.md), or another location(s) specified by Microsoft) for Extensions offered through Microsoft Edge Add-ons.
+    1. "Certification Requirements" means the technical, functional, content, and other policy requirements at [Developer policies for the Microsoft Edge Add-ons store](./developer-policies.md).

     1. "Microsoft Edge Add-ons" means a Microsoft owned or operated platform, however named, through which Microsoft Edge Extensions may be offered to or acquired by Customers.